 How to Choose a Domain Name?

 There are numerous articles on how to choose a domain name for your website.
 Ideally, it should be under ten characters, with no dashes and numbers in them.
-We don’t really follow that advice on Managed Hosting 4 India, do we?
-If you look at the biggest sites, they have goofy names like Google, Twitter and a bunch of others.
+We don’t follow that advice on Managed Hosting 4 India, do we?
+If you look at the most prominent sites, they have goofy names like Google, Twitter and a bunch of others.
 So I would advise something like that.

 I would also go for .com or .net, although there are a lot of new TLDs.
 It’s just a matter of whether your visitors will be able to remember it.